KMarshland/heroku-ssl/README.md

 - The global variable `$redis` is set
 - The environment variable `REDIS_URL` is set
 - The environment variable `HEROKU_REDIS_URL` is set

+Note that this means you need to have a live version of redis; on Heroku the free tier will work: https://elements.heroku.com/addons/heroku-redis.

 ## Contributing
 Submit a pull request!